 Let’s say you’re a subcontractor who was hired by a prime contractor to work on a project.
 The contractor has given you the payment check and in exchange they want you to sign an unconditional lien waiver.
 As long as you have ensured that the cheque has been cleared in the bank, then you can go ahead and sign the unconditional lien waiver.

-Signing unconditional waivers is generally not advised since this type of waiver — whether it’s for final or progress payment — is enforceable regardless if the payment has been made or not.
+Signing unconditional waivers is generally not advised since this type of waiver — whether it’s for final or progress payment — is enforceable regardless of whether the payment has been made or not.
 In this situation, however, you have already received the payment and you have ensured that the cheque did not bounce.

 As long as you are certain that you have the payment on hand, you may sign an unconditional lien waiver.